bparanj/crystal/computer/os/linux/user-instance.md

 ## User Instance

-In Linux, a **user instance** typically refers to a specific instance of a user account or a user session.
-Here are a couple of contexts where this term might be used:
+In Linux, a **user instance** refers to a specific instance of a user account or a user session.
+Here are the contexts where this term is used:

 ### **User Account Instance**
 - **Definition**: This is an individual user account created on the system.
 Each user account has unique properties such as a username, user ID (UID), group ID (GID), home directory, and default shell.